legrch/netgex/docs/telemetry.md

 Set `PROFILING_BACKEND=pprof` or use `server.WithProfilingBackend("pprof", "")`.
 The pprof endpoint will be available at the address configured with `PPROF_ADDRESS` (default `:6060`).

-### Do I need JSONConfig if I'm using LoggingConfig?

-No. The `JSONConfig` in `internal/gateway` is for configuring JSON serialization in the gateway.
-The `LoggingConfig` in the telemetry system is for configuring structured logging.

 ### How can I see what telemetry is enabled?

 The server splash screen shows active telemetry backends: